connellsharp/ConnellsBlog/_drafts/cqrs-what-why.md

 An example of violating CQS in the .NET Framework is the `Queue.Dequeue` method, or `Stack.Pop`.
 These methods return a result *and* change the state of the queue/stack.

-... diagram of single Dequeue method

 ![Dequeue method with return value](/images/diagrams/cqrs-dequeue-1.svg)

-If we wanted a design that follows CQS, the Dequeue method should return `void` and we should use the `Peek` method to read.
+If we wanted a design that follows CQS:
+1. The `Dequeue` method should return `void`.
+This makes it a **command**.
+2. We should use the `Peek` method to read the next item.
+This is a **query** that does not change the state of the queue.

 ![Dequeue command and separate Peek query](/images/diagrams/cqrs-dequeue-2.svg)